 c:\xampp, but you may choose another one (there's an UAC warning when you execute the installer that you can ignore if you use c:\xampp).

-1.3 When the installer has finished, open the XAMPP Control Panel and start Apache and MySQL.
+1.3 When the installer has finished, open the XAMPP Control Panel.
+The XAMPP Control Panel is located in

 http://localhost.
 You should see the XAMPP dashboard.